-- 1. Arrange for the provision of hot beverages and snacks to residents, staff, volunteers, firefighters, police and ambulance personnel. - 2.
+- 1. Arrange for the provision of hot/cold beverages and snacks to residents - 2.
 Assign staff to assist with evacuation.

-Activation Supervisor/Social Worker/Chaplain
+Activation Manager/Social Worker

-- 1. Obtain volunteers and chaplain for emotional support if necessary. - 2.
+- 1. Obtain volunteers and Social Services staff for emotional support if necessary. - 2.
 Report to the Executive Director or designate for assignment of duties. - 3.
-Obtain transportation for the residents being evacuated. - 4.
+Obtain transportation for the residents being evacuated, preference for family to take residents home. - 4.
 Assist in the notification of the next-of-kin.